Placeholder-Software/WetSurfaceDecals/docs/Reference/RainPuddle.md

 ### `float Rate { get; set; }`

-This property sets the rate of change per second of the wetness level.
-0 is completely dry and 1 is completely wet; set this property to `1 / T` where `T` is how many seconds you expect the puddle to take to be completely wet.
+This property sets the rate of change per second of the wetness level. `0` is completely dry and `1` is completely wet - set this property to `1 / T` where `T` is how many seconds you expect the puddle to take to be completely wet.

 ### `BeginRaining()`